 You may also call the MacIntroPsych office at X24428 during office hours.
 Please note that phone messages will not be returned.
 If you have a request, please come in person during office hours or send an email to intropsych@mcmaster.ca.
-Note that during busy periods, it may take up to 48 hours to return your email.
-Please be patient!
+Please note that during busy periods, it may take up to 48 hours to return your email message.
+Your patience is appreciated.